 In order to ensure that the quality of RWD meets regulatory requirements, the applicant is encouraged to communicate with the regulatory authorities in a timely manner.
 Prior communication is needed to identify whether the RWD support the generation of RWE according to the development strategy and specific study protocol.
 This includes RWD accessibility, whether the sample size is large enough, whether the data curation plan is reasonable and feasible, and whether the data quality can be guaranteed.
-During the study, if the data curation plan needs to be adjusted according to the Health Authority and seek consent and endorsement.
+During the study, if the data curation plan needs to be adjusted according to changes in the implementation of the study, this needs to be explained to the Health Authority and seek consent and endorsement.
 The updated study protocol and data curation plan should be recorded.
-The applicant may consult the Health Authority on the application materials and database after the study is completed and before the submission of data.
+The sponsor may consult the Health Authority on the application materials and database after the study is completed and before the submission of data.